 The law sets out no time limit for lodging a subsequent application.
 Subsequent applications are lodged before the Regional Asylum Offices (RAO) across the country following appointment given upon preregistration on electronic platform.

 A subsequent application can also be lodged by a member of a family who had previously lodged an application.
 In this case the preliminary examination concerns the eventual existence of evidence that justifies the submission of a separate application by the depending person.
 Exceptionally, an interview shall be held for this purpose.

 A total of 8,265 subsequent asylum applications were submitted to the Asylum Service in 2022 (5,802 in 2021.
 During 2022, almost one in five asylum applications registered was a subsequent application, as in 2021.

 |Number of applications

 *The initial application for international protection was placed at any given time since the launch of Asylum Service (7.6.2013)

-A total of 3,214 admissibility decisions on subsequent applications were issued throughout 2021.
-However, neither the total number of subsequent applications considered admissible and referred to be examined on the merits, nor the number of subsequent applications dismissed as inadmissible at first instance in 2021 is not available.
+Neither the total number of subsequent applications considered admissible and referred to be examined on the merits, nor the number of subsequent applications dismissed as inadmissible at first instance in 2022 is available.

 “Subsequent application” is an application for international protection submitted after a final decision has been taken on a previous application for international protection, including cases where the applicant has explicitly withdrawn his/her application and cases where the determining authority has rejected the application following its implicit withdrawal.